Mary-Ann Ridgway

 Style of a sustained rather rhythmic composure, like the second movement of a Bach Brandenburg Concerto!
 Great cameos of kids and their goings-on.
 Also fine, acute observation of the Inwoods psychological interplay between adults and children and adults and adults.
 I think what you did was start with relationships in the school but somehow expand this as it went on to take in the adult world and finally our relationship with the planet.
 Krishnamurti says somewhere that if you go deeply into one human problem you take them all in.
 D.S (Editor and former Trustee)

 This book provides an intimate account of education as reflective action.
-It touches who we are, what we are to teach other and how we are to live in and with this world.
+It touches who we are, what we are to each other and how we are to live in and with this world.
 G.K (Director of Environmental Studies, Antioch University, U.S)

 It's a wonderfully written and vivid account of an inspiring and sustainable way of living and teaching.
 There is much to like in here both in terms of writing and also vision.
 C.G Publishers